i582/cfmt/README.md

 ## Motivation

-The existing libraries for styling output are very powerful, and this library is built on two of them (gookit/color and muesli/termenv).
-However, they are not very convenient to use for styling specific words or sentences, since you need to use `Sprintf` and put the stylized into a format string, which greatly reduces readability if you need to style many elements.
+The existing libraries for styling the output are very powerful and this library builds on one of them ([gookit / color] (https://github.com/gookit/color)).
+However, they are not very useful for styling certain words or sentences, since you need to use `Sprintf` and put the styled ones in a format string, which greatly reduces readability if you need to style many elements.

 I believe that the library will be useful primarily for formatting ready-made text, for reference or examples.
 However, in other cases it should be just as convenient.